AnuMukkawar/Day01/README.md

 # Day01

-Q. What is the difference between statically typed and dynamically typed languages?
+Q1.
+What is the difference between statically typed and dynamically typed languages?

 Ans:
 A programming language is statically typed if the type of a variable is known at compile time.
 A language is dynamically typed if the type of a variable is checked during run-time.